VialonGaetan/Project_island/README.md

 ## Week 50

+Expected : Land on the island and start to explore it and modification on aerial strategy.
+We stay only on border of island to find one creek
+Results : We have land to island but no exploration yet Cause :

+## Week 52

-Expected : Land on the island and start to explore it Results :
+Expected : Land on the island and start to explore it Results : Failure
-Cause :
+Cause : Ground strategy doesn't work and crash cause nullpointeurexception

+## Week 1

+Expected : Land on the island and start to exploit resource in land point Results : OK